Sesamstraat: History

 The first season was shot on location in a half Dutch, half Belgian town.
 It was broadcast every Sunday for a half-hour in the afternoon.
-For the second season, a realistic town square was built inside the studio, which slowly evolved into a more abstracted, colourful town, featuring Pino's nest, Sien's store, a workshop, two houses, an apartment building, a trailer and a treehouse.
+For the second season, a realistic town square was built inside the studio, which slowly evolved into a more abstracted, colorful town, featuring Pino's nest, Sien's store, a workshop, two houses, an apartment building, a trailer and a treehouse.
 The insides of the house sets could be decorated in different ways, so that the viewers would never be certain about who lived where.

 Other special Sesamstraat episodes include the 2500th episode, and a yearly special episode focused on Sinterklaas.
-The 25th Anniversary series in which Dutch celebrities made guest appearances on the street.
+The 25th anniversary of the series featured guest appearances on the street by Dutch celebrities.
 On January 7, 2000, Prime Minister Wim Kok read the daily story "Er staat een olifantje in het gras..."
-(There is a little elephant standing in the grass) for the Muppet residence before they went to sleep.
+(There is a little elephant standing in the grass) for the Muppet residents before they went to sleep.
 Wim Kok is one of the many prominent guests who read a story to them.
 (Normally this was done by Frank, Gerda or Paula).
-Other celebrities that have made guest appearances are: Freek de Jonge (Comedian), Ruud Gullit (Professional soccer player), André van Duin (Comedian), Mary Dresselhuys (Actress), Hans Dagelet (Actor), Kees van Kooten (Writer), Brigitte Kaandorp (Comedian), Sonja Barend (Show host) and Janine Kastelijn (Youth Winner for Reading in 2000).
+Other celebrities that have made guest appearances include Freek de Jonge (comedian), Ruud Gullit (professional soccer player), André van Duin (comedian), Mary Dresselhuys (actress), Hans Dagelet (actor), Kees van Kooten (writer), Brigitte Kaandorp (comedian), Sonja Barend (show host) and Janine Kastelijn (Youth Winner for Reading in 2000).

 In 1992, a 30-minute film, Sesamstraat en Melkweg, was produced for the Artis Zoo Planetarium in Amsterdam.

-In 2005 the show saw some schedule trouble.
+In 2005, the show saw some schedule trouble.
 The government decided to halt the funding and broadcasts of NPS.
-The final debate took place on September 12, 2005 in the Tweede Kamer.
+The final debate took place on September 12, 2005, in the Tweede Kamer.
 It was decided that NPS could continue making programs, but it had to make several changes to fit into modern television, including a new broadcast schedule.

 For the 2005/2006 season, Sesamstraat moved into new scenery.
 The set became completely abstract, with toy block-like buildings, broccoli for trees, and a tower with a giant light-up clock.
 The scenery was introduced with a TV special.
 Bert, Ernie, Cookie Monster, and Elmo flew over to the Netherlands for this special occasion.
 It was the first time the American characters visited the Dutch street.

-Starting in September 2006, Sesamstraat expanded to 30 minutes and airs three times a day.
+Starting in September 2006, Sesamstraat expanded to 30 minutes and began airing three times a day.

-In 2008, the show got 15 minutes of extra broadcast time a day.
+In 2008, the show received 15 minutes of extra broadcast time a day.
 This meant there was room for two more Muppets.
-Angsthaas and Stuntkip were introduced.
+Angsthaas The Hare and Stuntkip The Chicken were introduced.

 October 2009 brought a new segment for the show.
-Several famous Dutch singers perform duets with the Sesamstraat characters Pino, Tommie, Ieniemienie and Purk.
+Several famous Dutch singers performed duets with the Sesamstraat characters Pino, Tommie, Ieniemienie and Purk.
 All songs were written by Henny Vrienten.
-The segments air every Friday starting October 30, 2009.
-Among the artists are Trijntje Oosterhuis, Caro Emerald, André van Duin, Edsilia Rombley, Ernst Daniël Smid, Hind, Guus Meeuwis, Huub van der Lubbe and Willeke Alberti.
+The segments aired every Friday starting October 30, 2009.
+Among the artists were Trijntje Oosterhuis, Caro Emerald, André van Duin, Edsilia Rombley, Ernst Daniël Smid, Hind, Guus Meeuwis, Huub van der Lubbe and Willeke Alberti.
 All the duets were broadcast again in a special on December 25 and 28.